shehanbandara/Capstone/docs/projectLogs/software.md

 **In general:**
 * The server and client network will be connected via Wi-Fi to support extended range​
 * The user's phone transmits actions and coordinates​ to the caddy
-* The caddy follows the user's request actions and coordinates in real-time
+* The caddy follows the user's requested actions and coordinates in real-time

 **Phone:**
 * Sends the requested action to the caddy (START/STOP)